 “The functioning of Tribunals is required to be reviewed on the test of speedy and inexpensive quality justice.
-L. Chandra Kumar, (1997) 3 SCC 261 noted that various Tribunals have not evolved up to the expectations which is self-evident and widely acknowledged.
+L. Chandra Kumar, (1997) 3 SCC 261 noted, various Tribunals have not evolved up to the expectations which is self-evident and widely acknowledged.
 Drastic measures were required to elevate the standards.
-R. Gandhi, (2010) 11 SCC 1 observed that if Tribunals are to be given judicial power which was earlier exercised by Courts, they must possess independence, security and capacity associated with Courts.
-Madras Bar Association, (2014) 10 SCC 1 observed appointment of non-judicial members may constitute dilution and encroachment upon independence of judiciary and rule of law.
-In Gujarat Urja Vikas Nigam Limited, (2016) 9 SCC 103 the observations in L. Chandra Kumar and Madras Bar Association were reiterated to the effect that remedy of appeal to this Court was too costly and inaccessible.”
+R. Gandhi, (2010) 11 SCC 1 observed, if Tribunals are to be given judicial power which was earlier exercised by Courts, they must possess independence, security and capacity associated with Courts.
+Madras Bar Association, (2014) 10 SCC 1 observed, appointment of Non-Judicial Members may constitute dilution and encroachment upon independence of judiciary and rule of law.
+In Gujarat Urja Vikas Nigam Limited, (2016) 9 SCC 103 observations in L. Chandra Kumar and Madras Bar Association were reiterated to the effect that remedy of appeal to this Court was too costly and inaccessible.”

-“It is interesting to note that establishment of Tribunals in India relate back to as early as the year 1941 when the Income Tax Appellate Tribunal [ITAT] was established to expedite tax disputes.
+“It is interesting to note, establishment of Tribunals in India relate back to as early as the year 1941 when ITAT [Income Tax Appellate Tribunal] was established to expedite tax disputes.

-We direct the Union to rationalize and amalgamate the existing Tribunals depending upon their case-load and commonality of subject-matter after conducting a Judicial Impact Assessment, in line with The Law Commission of India in its 272nd Report.”
+We direct, Union to rationalize and amalgamate the existing Tribunals depending upon their case-load and commonality of subject-matter after conducting a Judicial Impact Assessment, in line with Law Commission of India in its 272nd Report.”
 [Hon’ble Chief Justice of India, Hon’ble Justice Ranjan Gogoi]

 “Courts and Tribunals should in theory be, but are not always in practice, cooperative allies.
 Apart from specialization, a significant reason for the establishment of Tribunals is expedition in the course of justice.
 Tribunalization was intended to combat the high pendency of cases before Indian Courts.
-However, experience gained from the working of Tribunals suggests that the efficiency of Tribunals in India is significantly reduced due to systemic and administrative problems.
-The 272nd Report of The Law Commission of 2017 has highlighted the high level of pendency before the Tribunals.
+However, experience gained from the working of Tribunals suggests, efficiency of Tribunals in India is significantly reduced due to systemic and administrative problems.
+272nd Report of Law Commission of 2017 has highlighted the high level of pendency before Tribunals.